 After completing her undergraduate work, she received a degree in graphic design from Central Academy of Commercial Art in Cincinnati, OH and worked as an artist, illustrator and designer at George Tassian Design, a local advertising agency in Cincinnati.
 For more than 20 years Ms.Oliver applied her art background and her MBA courses to direct Marketing Communications programs for medical device, biotech and high tech companies in Silicon Valley.

-Ms. Oliver works in watercolor, acrylics and collage and had taught classes at the Palo Alto Art Center in Palo Alto, CA and in the Sunnyvale/Cupertino Adult Education Program.
+Ms. Oliver works in watercolor, acrylics and collage and had taught classes at the Palo Alto Art Center in Palo Alto, CA, in the Sunnyvale/Cupertino and Los Altos/Mt.
+View Adult Education Programs, and at DetatiArt.com.
 She has just completed a series of multimedia collages using polaroid images and three dimensional totems, whimsically depicting roosters and chickens in unusual settings.
-Many of her paintings depict scenes from her travel in India, China, Kenya, Costa Rico, Venezuela and Brazil.
+Many of her paintings depict scenes from her travel in India, China, Kenya, Tanzania, Costa Rico, Venezuela, Chile, and Brazil.

 2003 was the Year of the Rooster, according to the Chinese calendar and my husband and I attended Santa Cruz county fair where we visited the poultry exhibition.
 I fell in love with the chickens and roosters.
 I had never seen so many different sizes, shapes and colors before and my imagination took off.
 I never tire of depicting chickens and roosters in watercolor, acrylics, and collage.

 This Chick's a Knockout takes its title from the image of the green boxing glove, the trim female swimmer and the 3D heart which hangs on the chicken.